actoron/jadex/docs/android/05 PlatformApp - ClientApp Separation.md

 1. Download the Jadex platformApp from [nightly builds](http://www.activecomponents.org/download).
 2. Install it on your phone or emulator.
 For emulator, use `adb install jadex-android-platformapp-2.4-SNAPSHOT.apk`.
-    For installation on your phone, enable the *unknown sources* setting, located in *Â settings &gt; securityÂ *, download the APK to your phone and execute it.
+    For installation on your phone, enable the *unknown sources* setting, located in * settings &gt; security *, download the APK to your phone and execute it.

 The Platform App will create a Startup icon just like any other Android app.
 However, selecting this icon will not start the platform, instead, it is started by launching client applications.